judah-daniels/nvim/README.md

 ## Installation

 This guide is made for MacOS specifically, but the config can work on Windows/Linux too.
+If homebrew is not installed, [install it](https://brew.sh/).

 First install Neovim (>= 0.8).